 Why Antler Chews?

-I only sell antler chews made with antlers that come from wild elk and mule deer from the Colorado Rockies and the adjacent Western states.
+We only sell antler chews made with antlers that come from wild elk and mule deer from the Colorado Rockies and the adjacent Western states.
 The elk antler chews come in either whole or split depending on your dog's chewing habits.
-I only sell the deer antler whole due to the smaller diameter of the antler.
+We only sell the deer antler whole due to the smaller diameter of the antler.

-When it comes to durability, I rank the chews in the following order starting with the softest:
+When it comes to durability, we rank the chews in the following order starting with the softest:

 Split Elk Antlers - Since these are split down the middle to expose the marrow, these are great for puppies, older dogs or dogs that are new to chewing antlers.
 These will not last very long for hard chewing dogs but are still a terrific treat.